If you followed along with the HTTP series, you are ready now to embark on a journey of HTTP security. And a journey it will be, I promise 🙂

 Thanks to the folks at Let’s encrypt you can get very affordable certificates now ($0!).
 Seriously, they are completely free.

-Let’s encrypt certificates are easily installed, have a major companies support and a great community of people.
+Let’s Encrypt certificates that are easily installed, have major companies support, and a great community of people.
 Take a look at the Major sponsors and see for yourself the list of companies that support them.
 You might recognize a few 🙂

 Let’s encrypt issues DV (domain validation) certificates only and have no plan of issuing organizational (OV) or extended validation (EV) certificates.
 The certificate lasts for 90 days and is easily renewed.